Facebook Pixel

 Feline Leukemia Virus (FeLV) is a common infectious disease that occurs in cats.
 It can cause many types of illness as well as death in infected cats.
 However, FeLV does not infect humans or other animals.

 Feline leukemia virus infection is more commonly spread among cats that live together.
-The virus can also be spread from mother to kittens, and among cats that fight.
+The virus can also be spread from mother to kittens and among cats that fight.
 It is mainly spread through saliva when cats groom each other, and when food and water bowls are shared.

 In North America, about 4% of tested cats are found to be infected with FeLV.
 In Latin America, up to 42% of tested cats are found to be infected.

 Chronic Kidney Disease (CKD) describes the gradual loss of kidney function over time.
 The kidneys normally filter waste products out of the blood.
 The waste is then excreted, or released, in the urine.
 Cats with CKD have kidneys that are not functioning properly.
 So, the waste products accumulate in their bloodstream and they suffer from symptoms of this illness.
-CKD occurs over a period of time, and can be deadly for cats
+CKD occurs over a period of time and can be deadly for cats

 Feline hyperthyroidism is the most common endocrine disorder in middle-aged and older cats.
 It occurs in about 10% of cats over 10 years of age.
 Hyperthyroidism is a disease caused by an overactive thyroid gland that secretes excess thyroid hormone.
 Cats typically have two thyroid glands, one gland on each side of the neck.
 One or both glands may be affected.
 The excess thyroid hormone causes an overactive metabolism that stresses the heart, digestive tract, and many other organ systems.